 work positioning system means any plant or structure, other than a temporary work platform, that enables a person to be positioned and safely supported at a location for the duration of the relevant work being carried out.

+[Regulation 5 amended: SL 2022/214 r.
+8.]

 5A.
 Meaning of mine

 (1) In these regulations, a mine is a place at which mining operations are carried out.